-Dozens of conservation professionals from the US and Canada invested countless hours and their invaluable expertise to establish, grow, refine and strengthen American Friends.
-They shared their knowledge and created the unique resources and services American Friends offers today because they knew how cross-border conservation could increase the pace of land protection in Canada’s most threatened areas.
+Dozens of conservation professionals from the US and Canada invested countless hours and their invaluable expertise to establish, grow, refine and strengthen American Friends of Canadian Conservation.
+They shared their knowledge and created the unique resources and services American Friends of Canadian Conservation offers today because they knew how cross-border conservation could increase the pace of land protection in Canada’s most threatened areas.
 Most of Canada’s prominent environmental philanthropies invested in American Friends’ founding and formative years for the same reason.

 Today, American Friends’ primary partners (Canadian land conservation organizations and landowners from the US), along with government agencies, lawyers, accountants and estate planners from Canada and the US, all benefit from the money, time and energy poured into creating and sustaining this innovative, effective bi-national entity.

 American Friends of Canadian Conservation does not compete with Canadian conservation organizations for scarce funding resources.
 Instead, it expands the funding universe by facilitating gifts of money and land from US taxpayers.
 Its collaborative programs, such as the Cross-border Conservation Training Program (CCTP) which was a partnership with the Ontario Land Trust Alliance, generate funding from foundations for our partners’ activities that advance cross-border efforts.

 All American Friends’ successful land protection transactions, technical assistance, support for its partners, education, mentoring and outreach are underwritten by charitable gifts and modest fees-for-services.
 As a nonprofit, American Friends of Canadian Conservation offers unique insight and knowledge that is not available from any other single source, at a surprisingly low cost.
 Donors benefit from both American Friends’ singular and specialized experience, and the substantial financial incentives associated with their land and easement gifts.